Mao Dun: Marriage and personal life

-Mao Dun owned a typical traditional Chinese marriage.
-His family got him engaged to the Kong (孔) family when he was five years old and he married the daughter of Kong family after he quit from university.
-After their marriage, the daughter of Kong family had been renamed as Kong Dezhi (孔德沚)and she got chances to learn some new things that she had never been able to get to know before, which made her be able to assist Mao Dun with his literary and political career during their marriage.

-However, the marriage between Mao Dun and Kong Dezhi was not perfect.
-Mao Dun had had a two-year long affair with Qin Dejun (秦德君) during his marriage with Kong Dezhi, which is also believed to have effects on his novel Rainbow (虹).
-In the end, Mao Dun ended this relationship and returned to his own family.
+Mao Dun had a typical traditional Chinese marriage.
+His family got him engaged to the Kong family when he was five years old and he married the daughter of Kong family after he quit from university.
+After their marriage, the daughter of Kong family had been renamed as Kong Dezhi (孔德沚), and she would go on to assist Mao Dun with his literary and political career during their marriage.
+However, Mao had had a two-year long affair with Qin Dejun (秦德君) during his marriage, which is also believed to have effects on his novel Rainbow.
+In the end, Mao Dun ended the affair and returned to his own family.

 List of works

 Mao Dun has over 100 publications throughout his life, which includes short stories, novels, theories etc. Some of his most famous works include: